 Imagery

-Using artificial intelligence (MidJourney), I experiment with generating a visual environment that opens a visual representation space for the Codex’s content; I aimed to go beyond cheerful teams on sticky notes or the stereotypical vector characters for web design (like my V1).
+Using artificial intelligence (MidJourney), I experiment with a visual environment that opens a representation space for the Codex’s content.
+I aimed to move past cheerful teams on sticky notes and the stereotypical vector characters of web design (like my V1).